2022 Winter Olympics: List of sports at the Beijing Winter Games

 The 2022 Winter Olympics officially begin with the Opening Ceremony on Friday, February 4, and run through Sunday, February 20 in Beijing, China on NBC and Peacock.
-However, the competition kicks off with early rounds of curling on Wednesday, February 2, two days before the Opening Ceremony.
+Follow along with us as we highlight the best moments of the Beijing Winter Games.

 RELATED: How to watch the Opening Ceremony for the 2022 Winter Olympics